VonHeikemen/lsp-zero.nvim/README.md

   'VonHeikemen/lsp-zero.nvim',
   branch = 'v3.x',
   requires = {
-    --- Uncomment these if you want to manage LSP servers from neovim -- {'williamboman/mason.nvim'},
+    --- Uncomment these if you want to manage the language servers from neovim -- {'williamboman/mason.nvim'},
     -- {'williamboman/mason-lspconfig.nvim'},